FAQ: Acoustics

 Metal ceiling systems can offer effective acoustic performance when designed with perforations and backed by acoustic materials.

-Metal ceiling systems are known for their sleek and modern aesthetic, making them suitable for contemporary architectural designs.
-They are available in a wide range of finishes, colours, and panel designs, allowing architects and designers to achieve both acoustic performance and desired aesthetics.
+Metal ceiling systems are valued for their sleek, modern aesthetic, making them ideal for contemporary architectural designs.
+Available in various finishes, colors, and panel designs, they allow architects and designers to achieve both acoustic performance and visual appeal.

-The acoustic performance of metal ceiling systems can be customised by adjusting factors such as perforation size, pattern, depth and acoustic material type.
+The acoustic performance of metal ceilings can be tailored by adjusting factors such as perforation size, pattern, depth, and the type of acoustic materials used.

 How do metal ceilings enhance sound absorption?